Sachin-Ram/Notes-Api/README.md

 $ sudo chown $(whoami):$(whoami) -R www
 ```

+6. Now import the database export locaked at `database/export.sql` into the database you just created and we have all the tables.

 Now update the `env.json` file with the user and database info created.
-All set, your code should be accessible at http://localhost
+All set, your code should be accessible at http://localhost or whereever you configured it to work.

+### Security

+All the data that you get with `$this->_request[]` inside the APIs are secured with `mysqli_real_escape_string` during the API initialization.
+Look for the function called REST::cleanInputs() inside `api/REST.api.php` and here is where it happens.
+So this development is considered secured from MySQLi injections.
+If you access `$_GET` or `$_POST` anywhere else directly without `$this->_request[]`, then you might just need to filter the inputs yourself and make them secure.